Lightstreamer/Lightstreamer-kafka-connector/README.md

   <param name="bootstrap.servers">kafka.connection.string</param>
   ```

-- Optionally customize the `LS_HOME/adapters/lightstreamer-kafka-connector-<version>/log4j.properties` file (the current settings produce the additional `quickstart.log` file)
+- Optionally customize the `LS_HOME/adapters/lightstreamer-kafka-connector-<version>/log4j.properties` file (the current settings produce the additional `quickstart.log` file).

-- Configure topic and record mapping:
+- Configure topic and record mapping.

-  since a generic Ligthstreamer client needs to subscribe to one or more items to receive real-time updates, Kafka Connector has to offer proper mechanisms to realize the mapping between Kafka topics and Lightstreamer items.
+  Since a generic Ligthstreamer client needs to subscribe to one or more items to receive real-time updates, Kafka Connector has to offer proper mechanisms to realize the mapping between Kafka topics and Lightstreamer items.

   The `QuickStart` [factory configuration](kafka-connector-project/dist/adapters.xml#L39) comes with a simple mapping through the following settings:

-  - an item template:
+  - An item template:
     ```xml
     <param name="item-template.stock">stock-#{index=KEY}</param>
     ```

     which defines the general format name of the items a client must subscribe to to receive updates from Kafka Connector.
 The [_extraction expression_](#filtered-record-routing-item-templatetemplate-name) syntax used here - denoted within `#{...}` -  permits the clients to specify filtering values to be compared against the actual contents of a Kafka record, evaluated through [_Extraction Keys_](#record-mapping-fieldfieldname) used to extract each part of a record.
 In this case, the `KEY` predefined constant extracts the key part of Kafka records.

-  - a topic mapping:
+  - A topic mapping:
     ```xml
     <param name="map.stocks.to">item-template.stock</param>
     ```